MarkJelic/TEC-1G/Documentation/Functional Description.md

 Also known as "how it works".

+When designing the TEC-1G, several principals were kept foremost in mind:

+1. Must remain compatible with the Talking Electronics TEC family.
+Older MONitors must run, unchanged, on the new hardware.
+2. Existing peripherals must work, where sensible to do so.
+Peripherals such as the DAT board, RAM stack & Crystal Oscillator are now part of the base design.
+3. Must address design limitations inherent in older models e.g. memory wrap, lack of IO port selects, elminate 'flying wires', use robust connectors, offer modern interfacing and expansion options.
+4. Must remain simple to understand.
+This forbade the use of fancy custom chips.
+Everything is built from simple 74xx series logic, that can be understood at the fundamental level.
+5. Through-hole construction to be retained.
+Must be buildable by a hobbyist without specialist tools.
+6. Must enable modern software development - adequate RAM, PC serial link, full QWERTY keyboard are must-haves.
+7. Existing TEC software should run with as litte alteration as possible.
+8. The whole machine will be produced under an open source licence, freely distributable.
+Source code, schematics, gerbers etc. will all be made available and fully documented.
+This represernts the first time TEC system software has been freely distributed.
+9. The classic, look, feel, operation and overall "vibe" of the TEC heritage must remain obvious.
+This heritage has informed the PCB layout, for example.

+We think we have achieved these goals and produced a TEC that will offer much more value and usability today, compared to the rather limited original machine.

+# Hardware Design Building Blocks

 The TEC-1G can be broken up into several sections or *building blocks*, and each considered individually as to how it plays its role in the overall system.

 Together, each building block forms the complete TEC-1G.
 Some building blocks such as the Matrix Keyboard are optional whilst others are essential.

 If your 1G does not work, check each section in the order given below.

+A special diagnostic ROM is being produced to assist wih problem solving if your 1G doesn't work correctly when first built.
+Much like the Commodore 64 'Dead Test' cartridge, the diagnostics software will produce a useful output even wthout any RAM, keyboard chips or the LCD fitted.
+This will allow for easier troubleshooting and also gives a degree of insight into the machine's operation.

 ## Power Supply